BENCHMARK & INDEX

 ABS CDO Litigation.
 PF2 was hired by law firm Shearman & Sterling, representing an investment bank defendant on a dispute concerning the structuring and sale of an ABS CDO.
 PF2 reviewed email exchanges between bankers and market participants, and primarily consulted on market practices in the construction, ramping-up and marketing of ABS CDO securities and warehousing of the collateral, and market standards in the interaction between arranging banks and rating agencies.
 Case settled out of court.

 Valuation of Loans Secured by Oil Assets.
-PF2 was engaged to critique the valuation report produced by a UK-based expert, which had sought to estimate the market value of certain loans made against the receivables from European oil assets.
+PF2 was engaged by a UK-based litigation funder to critique the valuation report produced by a UK-based expert, which had sought to estimate the market value of certain loans made against the receivables from European oil assets.

 Fund-of-Funds Disclosure Litigation.
 Engaged on behalf of California-based defendant in a case disputing the adequacy of disclosures made to investors in a fund.
 Assisted legal team with product-specific jargon and legal parlance associated with said disclosures.